-Every modern web designer should know the principles of responsive web design – how to get your sites to render perfectly on whatever device or screen size it appears on.
-(If you need a refresher, check out our pro’s guide to responsive web design).
+Testing responsive design for websites is important to ensure that your site will look and behave they way you want on different devices.
+Every modern web designer will know the principles of responsive web design, which aims to make sites render perfectly on whatever device or screen size they appears on. (see our pro’s guide to responsive web design for a refresher).

 03. Google DevTools Device Mode

 DevTools' Device Mode offers an easy way for developers to simulate mobile devices within the Chrome browser.
 You can use it to learn how your site appears across different screen sizes and resolutions, including Retina screens.
 You can even simulate device inputs for touch, geolocation and device orientation within the emulator.

 Browser Stack is one of the most advanced, full-featured testing tools around.
 The paid-for app offers access to more than 1,000 mobile and desktop browsers for testing purposes, a list which is continually being updated, based on market trends and usage statistics based on Browser Stack’s 36,000 customers.
 With users including Twitter, Microsoft, AirBnB and Mastercard, it's obviously doing something right.

 Browser Stack’s biggest rival in the testing space is CrossBrowserTesting, which offers more than 1,500 browsers and devices to test your responsive website on.
 Its all-in-one platform allows you to run parallel automated tests, compare screenshots visually, swipe and interact with your website on real-world devices, and remotely debug your code as you go.
 It offers a free trial.